tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 [Server-side session parameters](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/#session-parameters) override [Session parameters](#session-parameters)

+#### Add User ID

+Add User ID parameter in the session_data object in the payload.

+This parameter can be overridden modifying [the users ID](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/#modify-user-id-parameter) in Nameless Analytics Server-side Client Tag.

 #### Add session level parameters

 Add session level parameters in the session_data object in the payload.
 Accepted values: strings, integers, floats, and JSON.

-These parameters can be overridden by adding [session parameters](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/#session-parameters) in the Nameless Analytics Server-side client tag.
+These parameters can be overridden by adding [session parameters](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/#session-parameters) in the Nameless Analytics Server-side Client Tag.

 </br>